coreos/coreos-kubernetes/Documentation/deploy-master.md

 FLANNELD_ETCD_ENDPOINTS=${ETCD_ENDPOINTS}
 ```

-Next create a [systemd drop-in][dropins], which will use the above configuration when flannel starts
+Next create a [systemd drop-in][dropins], which is a method for appending or overriding parameters of a systemd unit.
+In this case we're appending two dependency rules.
+Create the following drop-in, which will use the above configuration when flannel starts:

 **/etc/systemd/system/flanneld.service.d/40-ExecStartPre-symlink.conf**